Diagnosis of Demodicosis in Dogs & Cats

 Fine-needle aspirates of lymph nodes may contain mites.

-Skin biopsy may be helpful in shar-pei dogs and dogs with severe pododermatitis.
+Skin biopsy with histopathology may be helpful in shar-peis and in dogs with severe pododermatitis.